XTLS/Xray-docs-next/docs/en/config/transports/sockopt.md

 The default value is `false`.
 When set to `true`, [Multipath TCP](https://en.wikipedia.org/wiki/Multipath_TCP) is enabled.
 This is client-only, because starting with Go 1.24 MPTCP is enabled by default when listening.
 It currently requires Linux kernel 5.6 or later.

-> `tcpNoDelay`: true | false

-This field has been removed because Go enables TCP no delay by default.
-If you want to disable it, do so through `customSockopt`.

 > `addressPortStrategy`: "none" | "SrvPortOnly" | "SrvAddressOnly" | "SrvPortAndAddress" | "TxtPortOnly" | "TxtAddressOnly" | "TxtPortAndAddress"

 Use SRV records or TXT records to specify the target address and or port used by outbound.
 The default value is `none`, which disables the feature.